FerryTempo/FTServer/src/legacy/gen1/README.md

 The existing feed updates every five seconds; `15000` is the prediction horizon, not a new polling interval.
 No idle-on-no-requests behavior is necessary.

-The former Gen 2 HTML debugger now lives at `/debug/progress` with its existing `routeId`, `direction`, `lat`, and `long` query parameters.
-Internal links were updated.
-Old bookmarked debugger URLs must use the new path.
+The Gen 2 HTML debugger remains at `/progress` with its existing `routeId`, `direction`, `lat`, and `long` query parameters.
+The reflashed Gen 1 device uses the separate `/gen1/progress` path; its response format remains compatible.

 ## Deployment and device

 Deploy FTServer through its existing Render workflow; no additional service or environment variable is needed.
-The device must be flashed to request `https://ftserver-4fqq.onrender.com/progress` with a TLS-capable client.
+The device must be flashed to request `https://ftserver-4fqq.onrender.com/gen1/progress` with a TLS-capable client.
 Changing only the URL in the original plain-HTTP firmware is insufficient.
 Firmware is outside this change; test on the physical device before considering the migration complete.
 Verify fresh vessel positions and timing, not just HTTP 200, because